chethanp11/master/docs/component_details.md

 # Component Details

 This document summarizes the major components in the `master` codebase, including their code paths, intent, and key technical characteristics.
+It mirrors the codebase structure and highlights how components collaborate at runtime.

+---

 ## Top-Level Structure